Table of Contents

 There are two ways for a furnace to ignite the gas-air mixture.
 One is through a pilot light, and the other is through electronic ignition systems.
 Once they fail to do their functions, your furnace won’t turn on.

-- Pilot Light – The pilot light is a small flame that’s continuously burning inside your heating system.
+The pilot light is a small flame that’s continuously burning inside your heating system.
 It’s small, so it does not consume much gas.
 At the bottom of your furnace, you’ll see a tray where the burners are.
 Your pilot light is at one side of this tray slightly above it.
 Look under your furnace to check if it’s lit.
-If not, you can use a long match to lite it again carefully.
+If not, you can use a long match to light it again carefully.
 If it’s not working, it means you have a larger problem

 Look under your furnace and see if your igniter glows when your furnace turns on.
 You should hear a clicking noise, meaning your heating system is trying to turn on.
 If it’s repeating in small intervals, then your igniter isn’t working.